WHAT WE DO

 Target population: students in 18 primary schools, grades 4-8

 Population served: 3,600 students

 INCENTIVE AWARD: TEXTBOOKS, grades 6-7-8 for 'Most Improved School' in girls' attendance and preganacy reduction

 Population served: 120 students Goal: $3/student, $360/school

 BY THE NUMBERS

-- Twelve partner schools participated in girl child program development and teacher training.
+- Fifteen partner schools participate in girl child program development and teacher training.

-- More than 600 girls in grades 4-8 participate in Girls Club education and activities.
+- Over 1,600 girls in grades 4-8 participate in Girls Club education and activities.